NaseeerBasha/olympix_data_organized_with_header-/README.md

 - Please perform appropriate numerical measures on each column and report them accordingly.
 - Please list the top 10 countries with the gold medal, then top10 countries with the silver medal, then bronze medal and the total medal.

-## Questions - For SQL
--  Find the average number of medals won by each country
-- Display the countries and the number of gold medals they have won in decreasing order
-- Display the list of people and the medals they have won in descending order, grouped by their country
-- Display the list of people with the medals they have won according to their their age
-- Which country has won the most number of medals

 ## Questions - For PySpark